comp-strat/scraping_server/readme.md

 ### Setting up Django (our backend)
 1. Set up an virtual Python environment through `anaconda` or `venv` for the project
 2. Activate your environment
-3. Inside your environment, `pip install django djangorestframework`
+3. Inside your environment, run `pip install django djangorestframework`
 4. `django-admin startproject crawler_visualization.`; after this your will see a new folder named `crawler_visualization` created, with a bunch of python files initialized inside it
-5. `django-admin startapp <app_name>`; this step automatically initializes a starter-packet for you to build up one application; usually one application should only have one goal (i.e., serve as a frontend)
+5. `django-admin startapp <app_name>`; this step automatically initializes a starter-packet for you to build up one application; usually one application should only have one goal (i.e., serves as a frontend)
-   1. To initializa a frontend, do `django-admin startapp frontend`
+   1. To initialize a frontend, do `django-admin startapp frontend`
    2. For backend, do `django-admin startapp backend`
 6. Update the `crawler_visualization/settings.py` by adding `'<app_name>.apps.<app_name>Config'` to the `INSTALLED_APPS`; this is usually the case except for React frontend; for React frontend you can directly add `'frontend'` to `INSTALLED_APPS` in `crawler_visualization/settings.py`
 7. Create your model in `<app_name>/models.py`; this is a common data model; details about *data model* can be easily found here: [wikipedia](https://en.wikipedia.org/wiki/Data_model)